rajkamal2014singh/DOCKER_NODE/README.md

 docker demon (cli that actually helps us create run docker containers) hub.docker.com
 - docker run -it ubuntu(image_name)
-- docker exec -it <container-name> /bin/bash
+- docker exec -it {container-name} /bin/bash

 -> custom docker image publish on hub.docker.com and use it locally using docker on any machine ->docker container ls (list all the running containers on docker)